On reduction and normalization in the computational core: Preliminaries

-The restriction to a subreduction $\ered \ \subseteq \ \red$ is a way to control that in a term there are different possible choices of reduction.
 A \emph{normalizing strategy} for $\red$ is a reduction strategy which, given a term $\tm$, is guaranteed to reach its $\red$-normal form, if any exists.

-\begin{definition}[Normalizing strategies] A reduction $\ered\subseteq \red$ is a \textbf{normalizing strategy} for $\red$ if $\ered$ has the same normal forms as $\red$ whenever $t$ has a $\red$-normal form, then \emph{every} maximal $\ered$-sequence from $t$ ends in a normal form. \end{definition}
+\begin{defn}[Normalizing strategies] A subreduction $\ered\subseteq \red$ is a \textbf{normalizing strategy} for $\red$ if $\ered$ has the same normal forms as $\red$, and for all $t \in A$, if $t$ has a $\red$-normal form, then \emph{every} maximal $\ered$-sequence from $t$ ends in a $\red$-normal form. \end{defn}